 Depending on your priorities, you can choose to optimize for time spent driving, distance covered, or a specific order in which you need to meet with clients.
 You can save up to 30% on gas just by making this simple change!

 Get Qualitative Feedback

 At this point in the game, it's too early to have a significant amount of meaningful numerical data.
 Instead, it's the perfect time to lean into qualitative feedback from your own team, your customers, and your prospects.

 Be sure to regularly check in with your team to see how they think things are going and if they have any ideas.
 A good way to do this is to schedule a time in advance for a quick touch-base with each person.
 Try to come to that meeting ready to listen.

 You can also meet with a mentor figure at your company.
 This person may be in another team or higher up.
-The point is that they have experience and you value their opinion.
-Ask to grab coffee with them and show them what you’re up to.
+The point is that they have the experience, and you value their opinion.
+Ask to grab coffee with them and show them what you're up to.
 See if they have any useful pointers.

 And, of course, you can always get feedback from your customers—and even the deals that don't go through (which, as sad as it is, is typically the most helpful of all).